Pechengsky District: Finnish control

-According to the 1920 Treaty of Tartu that followed Finnish occuрation of the region, Soviet Russia ceded the area of Pechenga (Petsamo Province) to Finland.
+According to the 1920 Treaty of Tartu that followed Finnish occupation of the region, Soviet Russia ceded the area of Pechenga (Petsamo Province) to Finland.

 Deposits of nickel were found in 1921, after Petsamo became a part of Finland.
 In 1934, the deposits were estimated at over five million tonnes.
 Mining operations were started in 1935 by Canadian and French corporations.

 Construction of a road from Sodankylä through Ivalo to Liinakhamari started in 1916 and was completed in 1931.
 This made Petsamo a popular tourist attraction, as it was the only port by the Barents Sea reachable by automobile.

 The green area was the Finnish part of the Rybachy Peninsula, formally ceded to the Soviets after the 1939–40 Winter War.
 The yellow area was ceded to the Soviets in the 1944 Moscow Armistice.
-The red area is Jäniskoski, which Finland sold to the Soviet Union in 1947.
+The red area is the Jäniskoski-Niskakoski territory, which Finland sold to the Soviet Union in 1947.

 In the Winter War of 1939–1940, the Soviet Union briefly occupied Petsamo.
 In the following peace agreement, the Rybachy Peninsula, with the area of 321 km2, was the only part of Petsamo ceded to the Soviet Union, although the Soviets had occupied all of Petsamo during the Winter War.

 In 1941, during World War II, Petsamo was used by Nazi Germany as a staging area for the offensive towards Murmansk.
 In 1944, the Red Army occupied Petsamo again, and this time Finland had to cede it to the Soviet Union as part of the Moscow Armistice signed on September 19, 1944 that halted fighting in the Continuation War.
 The total ceded area was 8965 km2.
 On July 21, 1945, the Presidium of the Supreme Soviet of the Soviet Union decreed the establishment of Pechengsky District with the administrative center in Nikel on the ceded territory and to include this district as a part of Murmansk Oblast.

-In 1947, Finland exchanged the remaining 169 km2 Rayakoski area, together with the Jäniskoski hydroelectric plant, for Soviet-confiscated German investments in Finland.
+In 1947, Finland exchanged the remaining 169 km2 Jäniskoski-Niskakoski territory, including the Jäniskoski hydroelectric plant, for Soviet-confiscated German investments in Finland.